mroui/travel-journal/README.md

 > Mobile application dedicated to people, who want to travel in an organized way, to be able to entirely enjoy the previously planned journeys, possessing all necessary data in one place.
 In one sentence it's an advanced equivalent of a travel journal with social functions.

-*Application was made as a part of my engineer's thesis.*
+*Application was made as a part of my Engineer's Thesis.*

 ## Table of contents
 * [Introduction](#introduction)